seqeralabs/nf-tower-deployment-aws-marketplace/ecs/README.md

 * ServerURL: The Nextflow Tower HTTP endpoint e.g. https://tower.your-company.com
 * JWTSECRET: Secret used to generate the login JWT token.
 Use a long random string (35 chars or more).
 * CRYPTOSECRETKEY: Random secret key used to encrypt user credentials.
+* TowerDbUrl:
 * DBUSER: MySQL connection user name.
 * DBPASSWORD: MySQL connection user password.
 * SMTPHOST: Your mail server host name.
 * SMTPPORT: Your mail server port.
 * DBVOLUME: Directory used for Tower database

-## 4. Create the Cloudformation stack
+## 5. Create the Cloudformation stack

 Running the following command will launch the containers on the specified ECS cluster.